Top Online Nursing Programs

 Get matched to an Online Nursing Program for FREE!

-WHAT IS AN ONLINE NURSING PROGRAM?
+WHAT IS AN ONLINE NURSING DEGREE?

 An online nursing degree is a program of study for current and aspiring nurses.
 You can find a nursing degree online at all levels from associate’s to doctorate.
-Each focuses on specific career goals and educational background.
+Each focuses on specific career goals and educational back ground.
 Some help with pursuing a mandatory state license.

-Registered nursing degrees often serve as a prep for the NCLEX-RN exam.
+Registered nursing degrees often serve as a prep for the NCLEX RN exam.
 RNs need at least an associate’s degree in nursing (ADN).
 But another common path is the Bachelor of Science degree in Nursing (BSN).

 Master of Science in Nursing (MSN) degrees often help RNs move into advanced practice.
 An MSN is needed for second nursing licenses and roles such as nurse practitioner (NP).

 The highest level of nursing degree is the Doctor of Nursing Practice (DNP).
 This is a clinical leadership program.
 At the same level, is a PhD in Nursing which focuses on research and nursing science.

 TYPES OF ONLINE NURSING DEGREE PROGRAMS

 Bachelor of Science in Nursing (RN to BSN)